 - Campus locations and addresses

 - Contact details

-- A list of courses that NCVE can deliver to students.
+- A list of vocational education and training (VET) courses that NCVE can deliver to students.

 CRICOS

 The Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) is a list of all Australian education providers that offer courses to people studying in Australia on student visas.